grafana/grafana/docs/sources/http_api/library_element.md

 `GET /api/library-elements/:uid/connections`

-Will return a list of connections for a library-element given the uid.
+Returns a list of connections for a library element based on the UID specified.

 **Example Request**: